Book cover

 }

 Among the design patterns proposed in the Gang of Four book, Singleton is probably the most controversial and criticized.
 The reason is that it can be used to create global variables and data structures.
 In our case, the single instance of Logger is, in practical terms, a global variable that can be accessed anywhere in the program by calling Logger.getInstance().
 As we studied in Chapter 5, global variables represent a form of poor coupling between classes, i.e., a type of coupling that is not mediated through stable interfaces.
-However, the use of a Singleton in our example does not raise concerns because it provides the exact solution for the constraint we need to implement.
-Since we should have a unique log file in the whole system, this resource should be represented by a class that, by design, has at most a single instance.
+However, the use of a Singleton in our example does not raise significant concerns because it provides an appropriate solution for the constraint we need to address.
+Since we should have a unique log file throughout the system, this resource should be represented by a class that, by design, has at most a single instance.

 In summary, Singleton should be used to model resources that, conceptually, have a single instance during a program’s execution.
-However, an abusive use of the design pattern occurs when it is used to replace global variables.
+However, misuse of the design pattern occurs when it is merely used to replace global variables.

 Finally, there is one more criticism regarding the use of Singletons: they make automated testing more complicated.
 The reason is that a method’s result can now depend on a global state stored in a Singleton.
 For example, consider a method m that returns the value of x + y, where x is an input parameter and y is a global variable, which is part of a Singleton.
-Thus, to test this method, we need to provide the value x, which is easy since it’s a parameter.
+Thus, to test this method, we need to provide the value x, which is straightforward as it is a parameter.
 However, we also need to ensure that y has a known value, which is more challenging because it is an attribute of a Singleton class.

 6.4 Proxy